Home

 Staff Profiles and Email Links

-Hajnalka Vancsik is based in the capital city of Budapest.
+Hajnalka Vancsikha is based in the capital city of Budapest.
 Prior to joining CETP, Hajni (pronounced "HOY-nee") provided support for Americans studying in Hungary through various study abroad organizations.
-She is CETP’s Hungarian director and acts as liaison between CETP, the Hungarian government, school directors, and our teachers.
-As such she ensures that CETP’s teachers have a safe, healthy, and satisfying stay in Hungary—in other words, she is our Hungarian mom!
-She was at one time director’s assistant for one of Hungary’s major theatres, and thus she’s well-acquainted with many famous stage and film personalities.
-Nonetheless, her dog Bonifac remains the apple of her eye.
+She is CETP's Hungarian Director and acts as liaison between CETP, the Hungarian government, school directors, and our teachers.
+As Such she ensures that CETP's teachers have a safe, healthy, and satisfying stay in Hungary—in other words, she is our Hungarian mom.
+She was at one time director's assistant for one of Hungary's major theaters, and thus she's well-acquainted with many famous stage and film personalities.
+She also takes care of Ponche, her old & blind dog.

 Hildie Hildie Cuddigan is Mary’s part-time assistant as well as fulltime mom to Cash and Jake.
 In her spare time she volunteers at the neighborhood elementary school, takes long walks with her dog Rocky, gardens, and reads.
 She lives in Portland, Oregon.